zachvalenta/jvns.ca/content/post/2017-12-23-segfault-debugging.markdown

 I don't `mem::forget` the vec anymore, I just let create a slice view of it, iterate over that slice and then let Rust deallocate the `Vec<u8>` at the end of the function.

 And my program doesn't segfault for now!
-I think I might need to stop using `Vec`s entirely though here.
-I need to learn about how `Vec`s work exactly and how it's appropriate to use them.
+The reason this works (and is safe!) is that `Vec` are always backed by contiguous memory -- I was worried that they weren't, but literally the first sentence in the Rust documentation on `Vec`s says:

+> A contiguous growable array type, written Vec<T> but pronounced 'vector'.

+So since a Vec is contiguous memory I can just cast it to a slice and iterate over that slice safely.
+I think.

 ### things I learned